 |E||15||Two Intel Xeon Gold CPUs @ 2.60GHz||48 (Logical)||96 GB||2024|

-Hammer nodes run Red Hat Enterprise Linux 6 (RHEL6) and use Moab Workload Manager 8 and TORQUE Resource Manager 5 as the portable batch system (PBS) for resource and job management, optimized for jobs 8 cores or smaller and for maximum job throughput.
+Hammer nodes run CentOS 7 and use Slurm (Simple Linux Utility for Resource Management) as the batch scheduler for resource and job management.
 The application of operating system patches occurs as security needs dictate.
 All nodes allow for unlimited stack usage, as well as unlimited core dump size (though disk space and server quotas may still be a limiting factor).